(image is featured on Science of Storytelling)

 Let’s take a look at storytelling in a social setting, and then dig into the science behind the actual practice of storytelling.
 Lastly, we’ll dive into how we here at Conclave Agency use stories in our digital media strategies.

 I always have a few go-to stories in my back pocket to share with others at parties or networking events to get the conversations going.
 For instance, sometimes I tell people about the time I interviewed a woman on film at a fundraising event but had no idea who she was until after I finished the interview.
 It turned out she was Laurene Powell.
-Or sometimes I tell people about the time I accidentally drew a giant phallic symbol on a whiteboard in front of an entire class of Stanford University students while demonstrating how to create a MindMap (ask me about it later – it’s a real knee slapper).
+Or sometimes I tell people about the time I completely embarrassed myself in front of an entire class of Stanford University students while demonstrating how to create a MindMap (ask me about it later – it’s a real knee slapper).

 Although these experiences were a bit embarrassing at the time, I have found that they make for great stories to tell to break the ice in social and professional settings.
 Of course, not all the stories I tell are humorous, but I make sure they contain some sort of key takeaway or insight.
 By sharing a story or two with colleagues or potential clients, I am able to establish an immediate foundation of trust, comfort, and rapport.
 Not to mention, it’s a great way to show others that you have the ability to laugh at yourself and/or learn and grow from past experiences.